 What’s the best way to cook fish?

-Baking is one of the healthiest methods to cook fish since it limits loss of nutrients like Vitamin D and heart-healthy omega-3 fatty acids. (source)
+Baking: It is one of the healthiest methods to cook fish since it limits loss of nutrients like Vitamin D and heart-healthy omega-3 fatty acids. (source) This method involves cooking fish in a preheated oven with a little oil or butter and seasoning.
+It’s best for thicker fillets like this panko crusted cod or whole fish like tandoori pomfret.

 How do you cook cod without making it rubbery?